JackDraak/C-practice-projects/README.md

 =========

-*Honestly, I'd keep them private, but can't afford a paid (read: private) repository; that as it is, enjoy(?) browsing my rookie code base*
+*Honestly, I'd keep them private, but can't afford a paid (read: private) repository; that as it is, enjoy(?) browsing my rookie code base* (and thanks GitHub for the cloudspace!)

 Present content includes:
  - IsogramGame : a simple console (text-based) game for one player (built with Visual Studio 2015 IDE)